7 Critical Skills Leaders Need for Successful Management of Change

 Seeing resistance is normal, but you can overcome it if people believe it is doable.

-Telling powerful stories influences people, decreases resistance and makes changes more attainable.
+Telling powerful stories influences people, decreases resistance, and makes changes more attainable.
+Develop the essential skills to become persuasive and inspire change.

 Check out our leadership story course here.

-5. Assign Facilitators of Change Management Process
+5. Assign Facilitators of the Change Management Process

-In your change management process, define clear roles for who will handle each task.
-Discuss how you will communicate and work out the finer details as boundaries or responsibilities clash.
 Organizational change management is complicated so setting up channels so that issues can be directed to the right people authorized to make decisions will make implementing change easier.

 If you want to manage change and achieve success, it requires a strategic and structured approach at the organizational level so take care of this part as we have seen such issues too often.

 Need to equip your managers with facilitation and coaching skills?
+Talk to us.
+Click here.

 6. Link the Benefits of Organizational Change to Personal Desired Outcomes